Minimum Alternate Tax (MAT) in India

 • Dividends paid/proposed

-• Expenditure related to incomes which are exempt under section 10 [other than section 10(38)] section 11 and section 12
+• Expenditures related to incomes are exempt under Section 10 [other than Section 10(38)], section 11, and Section 12

-• The amount or amounts of expenditure relatable to income accruing or arising to a taxpayer being a foreign company, from : (a) the capital gains arising on transactions in securities; or (b) the interest, dividend royalty or fees for technical services chargeable to tax at the rate or rates specified in Chapter XII if the income-tax payable on above income is less than the rate of MAT
+• The amount or amounts of expenditure relatable to income accruing or arising to a taxpayer being a foreign company from (a) the capital gains arising on transactions in securities or (b) the interest, dividend royalty or fees for technical services chargeable to tax at the rate or rates specified in Chapter XII if the income-tax payable on above income is less than the rate of MAT

 • Expenditure relatable to income by way of royalty in respect of patent chargeable to tax under section 115BBF